-Supported by a grant from the National Human Genome Research Institute, the Research Mentoring Internship program is designed to provide financial support plus an extended mentoring community and individual support for students to continue their studies and pursue a related career.
+Supported by the Baskin School of Engineering, the Division of Physical and Biological Sciences, and the Division of Graduate Studies, with grant funding from the NIH and the National Human Genome Research Institute, the Research Mentoring Internship program is designed to provide financial support plus an extended mentoring community and individual support for students to continue their studies and pursue a related career.
 Scholars receive mentoring from faculty advisors, other students, and the program director.
 Accepted scholars must fulfill internship program requirements and must be dedicated to continuing to a PhD in genomics and beyond.

 Students who participate in the UC Santa Cruz Genomics Institute Research Mentoring Internship program can expect to gain a realistic picture of academic research careers based on actual experience in these roles.
 The UC Santa Cruz Genomics Institute Research Mentoring Internship exposes undergraduate students to the nature and rigors of a research environment under the close supervision of faculty mentoring, thus enhancing preparation for and success in graduate school and beyond.

 - Read about award-winning student internship projects in genomics

 The community of current and former RMI scholars shares their interest in genomics research and related ethical, legal and social implications (ELSI) with other student interns from underrepresented groups.
 The Genomics Institute engages graduate fellows as peer mentors to undergraduate internship awardees, thereby creating a pipeline of support and mentorship.

 - Advising with the internship program director

 - Participation in scheduled genomics research, professional development events and workshops